X-Factor Investigations: "Madrox" and "Decimation"

 The initial staff consisted of Madrox's best friend and special enforcer, Guido Carosella (Strong Guy) and former teammate Rahne Sinclair (Wolfsbane).
 Following the House of M, Madrox's newfound wealth from winning a Who Wants to Be a Millionaire-style game show allowed him to recruit several of his former colleagues of the Paris branch of the now defunct X-Corporation.
 New members include Siryn, a powerless Rictor, M, and Layla Miller, who has inserted herself into the group to keep them from discovering the truth behind the mutant Decimation, a catastrophic worldwide wiping out of mutant powers that took place during a storyline of the same name.
 The agency subsequently conflict with rival agency Singularity Investigations, after they ordered Siryn beaten and left for dead.

 In the aftermath of the "Decimation" storyline, Madrox, after meeting with Singularity CEO Damian Tryp, asks Siryn to find out more about the Decimation from the heroes who might have been involved.
 She learns from Spider-Man that the X-Men (who had denied any involvement), as well as Quicksilver were, in fact, central to the ending of that event.

-Little is known about Damian Tryp apart from that he runs Singularity Investigations, which is in direct competition with Jamie Madrox's X-Factor Investigations and his encounters with Madrox's team.
-He is also one of the few mutants that kept their superhuman powers after the M-Day event, although it has been revealed that he might not be a mutant, but a genetic throwback to an earlier time, (a "changeling"), a predecessor to mutants who develop powers at birth.
+Damian Tryp is the head of Singularity Investigations, which is in direct competition with Jamie Madrox's X-Factor Investigations and his encounters with Madrox's team.
+He is also one of the few mutants who kept their superhuman powers after the Decimation.
+It is later revealed that Tryp may not be a mutant, but a genetic throwback to an earlier time, (a "changeling"), a predecessor to mutants who develop powers at birth.
 Tryp's mutation enables him to live for a very long time, as evidenced by him being alive in the 12th-century Wales.
 He also is able to move through time in a similar fashion to Quicksilver, which enables him to bring together himself at three different times.